Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

 Near surface geophysical surveying and mapping services is a profession.

-Finally, the information provided in this site, by Fromm Applied Technology and/or GeophysicalServices.com, is not a replacement for studying books and user manuals, common sense, experience, or for the education necessary to conduct successful geophysical surveys.
+Finally, the information provided in this site, by Geophysical Services LLC (formally Fromm Applied Technology) and/or GeophysicalServices.com, is not a replacement for studying books and user manuals, common sense, experience, or for the education necessary to conduct successful geophysical surveys.
 In addition, a background in physics, geology, geophysics, engineering, and/or mathematics benefits survey designers and operators.
 If one is looking for geophysical reference material, one can find a wide selection of books and reading material by searching the internet.
-A good place to start is to visit the manufactures’ websites.
+A good place to start is to visit the manufacturers’ websites.